Dhok Mughal Pathaan

 The history of this village dates back to around 300 years ago, when two brothers from Afghanistan migrated to Punjab.
-The name of the village reflects the background of the 2 brothers, who were of Pathaan origin and settled in an area of Mughal majority.
+The name of the village reflects the background of the 2 brothers, who were of Mughal Pathaan origin.
 According to village elders, the village is in its 7th generation.

 Occupation of locals

-The majority of the people from this village are either abroad (UK, U.A.E., Saudi Arabia, Australia, America, New Zealand), are serving in the Pakistani army or are involved in farming.
+Many individuals from this village are either abroad (UK, U.A.E., Saudi Arabia, Australia, America, New Zealand), serving in the Pakistan Army or involved in farming.